(LAST REVISED — September 11, 1017)

 • Reports of the Committees.

-• Unfinished Business.
+• Unfinished Business (when necessary).

 Unless otherwise directed by majority vote of the Board of Trustees, all meetings of the Board of Trustees shall be conducted in accordance with the parliamentary procedure prescribed in the latest edition of the manual known as Roberts Rules of Order.